Research

 June 2023 to June 2024

-Prof. Katie Seaborn (Tokyo Tech)
+Prof. Katie Seaborn (Science Tokyo)

 Prof. Gentiane Venture (The University of Tokyo)

-Funding: 16th Shiseido Female Researcher Science Grant
+16th Shiseido Female Researcher Science Grant

 Aromanoidics